Satisfactory Academic Progress

 Reinstatement of Financial Aid Eligibility

-- A student who has lost financial aid eligibility may be reinstated after the student has taken classes to meet the minimum requirements of an overall GPA of 2.0 and a cumulative completion rate of 67% of all credit hours being evaluated or was approved on appeal.
+A student who has lost financial aid eligibility may be reinstated after the student has taken classes to meet the minimum requirements of an overall GPA of 2.0 and a cumulative completion rate of 67% of all credit hours being evaluated or if approved on an SAP appeal.